proalvo/kx-results/README.md

 1. Install [node](https://nodejs.org/) to your computer.
 This has been tested with Linux/Mint but 'should' work with Windows also, maybe even with Apple.
 2. Juts copy the software from here to your computer. *kx-server* archive has actual software.
 3. Open the terminal software and go to the *kx-server* archive
-4. Start the software with command `ǹode server.js`.
+4. Start the software with command `ǹode server.js` *).
 Empty database for the competition is created also - without rules (see installation step #7).
 5. Open your web browser and enter `http://localhost:3000` as an address.
 Everything should look good now, but without any competition data, and no rules.
 6. Stop the software by pressing Crtl+C.
 7. Upload pre-defined rules from rules archive `node scripts/upload-rules.js`.

+You can give the database and port as command line parameters, e.g. `node server.js test.db 3001`.
+You cannot omit the database part if you want to use other database than default, which is *kx.db*.

 ## How to upload athletes